-The thirteenth annual Mock Rock is coming Wednesday, March 6.
-In March grade six students at ÉLUE will be taking part in a Mock Rock (lip-sync) contest.
+It's that time of year again!
+Our fourteenth annual Mock Rock is Thursday, March 12.
+For this event, grade six students at ÉLUE will be taking part in a Mock Rock (lip-sync) contest.
 The top groups from each of the grade 6 homerooms will make up the majority of the entries for this exciting evening.
-As well, in late February there will be a Wild Card performance whereby a few other lucky acts will be selected to take part in the main show.
-A staff group will round out the concert.
+As well, a staff group usually makes an appearance towards the end of the show.